 1 [POWER] Press the switch for several seconds to switch the device on or off.
-Press the switch once briefly to mute the device.
 All previous settings are retained even when you switch the device off and disconnect it from the mains.
 2 Infra red receiver.
 3 [ADL] Starts the synchronization of the settings with the transmitter.
 4 Display.
 5 [SET] Opens the menu.
-Increases the displayed value by one.
+6 Increases the displayed value by one.
 Decreases the displayed value by one.